Intelligence engine

 - If model generation fails, Eden returns a safe deterministic fallback where possible.

-- Assistant links to in-app pages are rendered as safe clickable links.
+- Eden links to in-app pages are rendered as safe clickable links.

 - User-facing wording is normalised to British English.

-- Custom insight rule questions now use saved rule state, finding history, and template-specific evidence through safe facts routes.
+- Custom insight rule questions use saved rule state, finding history, and template-specific evidence.

 Data safety

-- The assistant does not execute arbitrary user-authored SQL.
+- The assistant does not execute arbitrary user-authored data queries.